julianchurchill/text-adventure/README.md

 TTA1 v2.2.x/TTA2 v1.0.x
 ---

+- [FEATURE] Written walkthrough for TTA1 and TTA2
 - [FEATURE] New game welcome dialog.
 - [FEATURE] What's new dialog for first run of a new version.
 - [FEATURE] A quick hint feature is available through the menu.